 - require surgery in 29% of cases (29 out of 100 women), despite treatment with methotrexate.

 What are the side effects of methotrexate?

 The most common side effects of methotrexate are:

-- fatigue – Many people feel very tired and are shocked by the sheer exhaustion that they encounter during treatment;
+- Fatigue – a number of women feel very tired and are shocked by the sheer exhaustion that they encounter during treatment;

 - A numb or sore bottom from the injection.

 Other rarer side effects from methotrexate treatment for ectopic pregnancy, include:

 - Skin sensitivity to sunlight